Author - Barbara Dean Hendricks

 I loved the book, got the hardcover version, but would like to see some of works of the craftsmen in color, especially the stained-glass projects and the paint restorations.
 Your back cover gives me a hint of what could be there.
 Love the book.

 Your book gave me a new appreciation for all those craftsmen I see everyday high up on a scaffold meticulously working the facades of our historic buildings.
 If they weren’t busy at their trades, I hate to think what would be left of our heritage.

-San Antonio and South Texas have unique needs for craftspeople.
-Not only are there historic and even mythic public buildings to preserve and protect for future generations—like the Alamo, the Missions and San Fernando Cathedral – the area boasts a wealth of unique public and private buildings spanning almost four centuries.
+San Antonio and South Texas have unique needs for craftsmen of the building arts.
+Not only are there historic and even mythic buildings to preserve and protect for future generations—like the Alamo, the Spanish Missions, the San Fernando Cathedral—but the area boasts a wealth of unique public and private buildings spanning almost four centuries.